Guide to Elope at the Smoky Mountains National Park | Locations, planning tips, packages, etc.

 The permit to Elope at the Great Smoky Mountains is $50.
 It’s recommended get this permit as soon as possible, some locations fill up really fast and they allow just one ceremony per day.

-• Check availability and make a tentative reservation by emailing your request to GRSM_special_use_permits@nps.gov prior to submitting an application. if the requested date and location are available, a tentative reservation will be made to hold the location.
+• Check availability and make a tentative reservation by emailing your request prior to submitting an application. if the requested date and location are available, a tentative reservation will be made to hold the location.

-4. Plan your Experience
+4. Create your Timeline

-5. Create your Timeline
+5. Get your permit

 6. Get Married!